AlonsoMtzAbascal/statarb-pairs-trading/README.md

 screen = screen_pairs(prices)          # then feed selected pairs to the pipeline
 ```

-Everything downstream — the Kalman hedge, OU fit, signals, backtest, and the
+Everything downstream, the Kalman hedge, OU fit, signals, backtest, and the
-deflated-Sharpe evaluation — operates identically on a real price panel.
+deflated-Sharpe evaluation, operates identically on a real price panel.

 ## References